kerkeslager/server-setup/README.md

 Most servers will want to log in as `admin` and run this immediately after running the `init-root.sh` script, as everything else depends on this having been run.

+* Install ufw and configure it to only allow SSH

+## nginx.sh
+* Install nginx.
+* Configure ufw to allow you to connect to Nginx over HTTP and HTTPS.